networknt/light-doc/content/en/tutorial/open-banking/hardcoded/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-The first step to demo the services is to implement with some hard-coded logic on top of the [generated][] project.
-In the future, we can hook the service with a database or in-memory data grid or make the service an event consumer to update local no-sql database.
+The first step to demo the services is to implement with some hard-coded logic on the [generated][] project.
+In the future, we can hook the service with a database or in-memory data grid or make the service an event consumer to update the local no-SQL database.

+In this step, we have updated the handler logic to have a hard-coded userId `stevehu` and use it to retrieve the data.

 ### accounts

-The updated code is located in the hardcoded folder.
+The updated code is located in the [hardcoded folder](https://github.com/open-banking/accounts/tree/master/hardcoded).

 To access the server.

 For /accounts endpoint.